marcopennekamp/lore/spec/structs-traits-entities.md

 ```

 The component `C12` provides a backing for both `+C1` and `+C2`.
 Whether `C12` is accessed through trait `A` and `.C1` or trait `B` and `.C2` does not matter.
 It is clear to the runtime which component must be accessed and no ambiguity presents itself in this example.

-Luckily, by the way, **`+Any`** is not a valid type, since `Any` is not a trait or struct.
-So we don't shoot ourselves in the foot by disallowing the full trait hierarchy.

 ##### Ownership